 American Revolution Historic Sites and the Next 50 Years

-December 26, 2014 - There's an opportunity coming, folks, and it's one that many who love american history have been looking forward to.
-First, a new museum in the center of the Philadelphia historic district about the entire American Revolution is being constructed and will open in two years to tell the story that spans the public reading of the Declaration of Independence through the battles of Brandywine, Saratoga, Princeton, and Yorktown.
+There's an opportunity coming, folks, and it's one that many who love american history have been looking forward to.
+First, a new museum in the center of the Philadelphia historic district about the entire American Revolution has been constructed and opened in April 2017 to tell the story that spans the public reading of the Declaration of Independence through the battles of Brandywine, Saratoga, Princeton, and Yorktown.
 And the other recent news that the Civil War Trust, which has done such a spectacular job of preserving Civil War land across the entire breadth of the United States is going to lend its grand hand to preserving American Revolutionary War sites, too, through a new campaign announced in November, i.e. Campaign 1776.
 And there should be even more, taking this opportunity to piggyback on those two initiatives to expand and provide focus to the historic sites already there through additional interpretation and, at times, upgrades from local and state historic sites to national park status.
 Just this year, nine new national parks have been announced on important topics, from the nuclear bomb (Manhattan Project) to Harriet Tubman, but none on the topic of how our nation began, the American Revolution.
 While over one million tourists visit some of our Civil War national parks, nowhere near that number visit the sites of the battles of the American Revolution.
 It's time they did!

 Click here to Sponsor the page and how to reserve your ad.